 - If you’re paying for a portion or all of your big day, a longer engagement will give you more time to save up.

 - If you are adamant on hiring certain vendors, a longer engagement will play to your favor.
 Plan ahead and book them as soon as you nail down a date.
 The nitty gritty details can be discussed when the wedding date is much closer.

 - More time means more DIY projects you could tackle if hot gluing is your thing.
 You’ll have the availability to learn and perfect a craft, and even start over a few times if you have to – a luxury the couple on a time crunch simply doesn’t have.

 - After a while, you’ll experience that “I just want to be married already!” feeling.
 Wedding planning can be fun…to a certain extent.
 After that, you’re kind of just over it and want the day to just be there!
 A longer engagement means you may have to deal with this feeling for more time than you’d like.

 - Wedding trends change all the time.
 As time passes, the original vision of your big day may become a little muddy.
 You’ll be tempted by the latest, newest, next big thing in wedding details.
-This happens to every bride, but the more time between now and your wedding, the more you’ll have to fight the temptations off.
+This happens to every couple, but the more time between now and your wedding, the more you’ll have to fight the temptations off.

 - Major life changes may throw a monkey wrench or two into your plans.
 A bridesmaid becomes pregnant, there is a death in your immediate family, or your fiance loses their job…all of these things could derail wedding plans.
 Life happens and there will always be something to contend with, but major events like this may mean delaying the wedding even longer.

 As you can see, there are pluses and minuses to both.
 After you get engaged, have an open and honest discussion with your fiance about a realistic wedding date.
 If it’s right around the corner, good for you!
 If you decide to wait a few years, that’s cool too!
 Whatever floats your boat, regardless of what the national average says!